canada-ca/blog-dto/_posts/2019-02-04-business-registration.md

 ## We want to hear from you ##
 Let us know what you think about task management.
-Email us at [dto-btn@tbs-sct.gc.ca](mailto:dto-btn@tbs-sct.gc.ca) or tweet using the hashtag #Canadadotca.
+Email us at [dto.btn@tbs-sct.gc.ca](mailto:dto.btn@tbs-sct.gc.ca) or tweet using the hashtag #Canadadotca.

 ## Learn more